FORGE: Force-Guided Exploration for Robust Contact-Rich Manipulation under Uncertainty: RL for Contact-Rich Assembly

-\textbf{Reward ($R$)}: The reward function, $R: \mathcal{S} \times \mathcal{A} \rightarrow \mathbb{R}$, uses a keypoint formulation as its main component: $R_{kp}(p^{fixed}, p^{held}_t)$.
-The target keypoints, $k^{targ}$, represent the desired position of the held part, while $k^{held}_t$ represent its current position.
-We modify the keypoint reward from previous work \cite{narang2022factory, allshire2021transferring} to account for small, threaded geometries (see Appendix \ref{app:reward} for more details).
-We also add two discrete \emph{bonus} rewards that are given when important phases of the tasks are reached: once the held part is centered on top of the fixed part and once the task is successful: The relative $z$-position of bottom of the held part to the top of the fixed part is used to check each condition (see Appendix \ref{app:reward}).
-We found the bonuses led to more robust learning when there is significant pose uncertainty.
+\textbf{Reward Function ($R: \mathcal{S} \times \mathcal{A} \rightarrow \mathbb{R}$)}: Each task is described using a keypoint reward: $R_{kp}(p^{fixed}, p^{held}_t)$ \cite{narang2022factory, allshire2021transferring}, which is modified to account for small, threaded geometries (see App. \ref{app:reward} for more details).
+We also add two discrete \emph{bonus} rewards that are given when important phases of the tasks are reached: once the held part is centered on top of the fixed part and once the task is successful: We found the bonuses led to more robust learning when there is significant pose uncertainty.